sourabhshenoy04/personal_portfolio/README.md

 # Personal Portfolio

-This project shows my professional experience, skills, and accomplishments in an organized manner.
-This project includes special features to enhance the user experience, such as light/dark mode for readability, animated icons to add interactivity, and a preloader to prevent premature page exits.
+This project shows my professional experience, skills and accomplishments in an organized manner.
+This project includes special features to enhance the user experience such as light/dark mode for readability, animated icons to add interactivity and a preloader to prevent premature page exits.